 Technology is going to be your best friend while traveling with kids.
 From watching movies and shows to playing games, having a tablet, iPad, or computer with you is going to be a life-saver.
 Platforms like Netflix, Hulu, and YouTube are reaching more younger audiences than ever before — in fact, YouTube videos reach more 18 to 34 year-olds than any U.S. cable network.
 There are plenty of shows you can set up for your kids to watch or download some games for them to play.
 Just don’t forget to bring headphones so you don’t annoy other passengers.

 Before technology, there were plenty of ways to stay busy while traveling.
 Playing cards, drawing, or playing games like I Spy and Bingo can all still be great options for keeping your kids pre-occupied.
 If you’re looking for a way to stray away from technology and bring the whole family together, go back to the basics.
-Simple games can keep everyone busy and can be used in areas where you may not have Internet access or a charging port nearby.
+Simple games and travel toys for kids can keep everyone busy and can be used in areas where you may not have Internet access or a charging port nearby.

 It’s important to remember that a hungry kid is going to be a cranky kid.
 And cranky kids are going to do a whole lot more whining than happy kids.
 So no matter where you’re going or how you’re getting there, make sure to pack plenty of snacks.
 Just make sure the snacks are travel-friendly — pre-pack them into proper portion sizes and put them in convenient baggies so you can quickly grab them as needed.
 Keeping your kids fed and happy will help keep them occupied during travel time.